About Cusco

 Safety Considerations and Common Travel Pitfalls:

-- Altitude sickness can affect some visitors due to Cusco's high elevation.
-Take it easy the first few days, drink plenty of water, and consider chewing coca leaves or drinking coca tea to alleviate symptoms.
+- Altitude sickness can be a concern in Cusco due to its high elevation.
+Take it easy the first few days, stay hydrated, and consider drinking coca tea to help acclimatize.

 Hidden Gems and Local Favorites:

-- Escape the tourist crowds by visiting San Blas, a bohemian neighborhood known for its art galleries, handicraft shops, and cozy cafes.
+- Escape the tourist crowds by exploring San Blas, a bohemian neighborhood known for its artisan workshops, narrow streets, and charming cafes.
+Don't miss the stunning viewpoint at Plaza San Blas.

 Best Times to Visit Attractions to Avoid Crowds: